II (Seven Thorns album)

 II is the second album recorded by Seven Thorns.
 It was released on 19 January 2013 independently, and was later re-released on 1 February 2014 by the record label Sonic Revolution.
 The chorus melody of the song Justice is based on a Danish church psalm with music composed by C. Chr.
 Hoffmann in 1878.

+Markus Endres of Metal.de rated it a 7 out of 10.